csku25/ghest/micropython/README.txt

-all files from prototype from CSC354 will live in this directory
+- all files from prototype from CSC354 lives in this directory
+- depricated